hoodslide/holistic-vim-tmux/README.md

 ## Holistic vim + tmux

-### Whatsit?

-Chances are if you're here, you already know the advantages of using tmux: you can leave your computer at work, and with a little SSH-fu you can pick up exactly where you left off, whether from home or from a tablet in a coffee shop.
-Or have someone else connect to your tmux session for free and easy remote pairing.
+Chances are if you're here, you already know the advantages of using tmux: you can leave your computer at work, and with a little SSH-fu pick up exactly where you left off, whether from home or from a tablet in a coffee shop.
+Remote pairing is as easy as having someone else connect to your tmux session.

 Of course this requires console-mode vim (or emacs, or pico, or...).
 For those coming from MacVim or gvim, that means giving up GUI menus, some of your favorite key-bindings (ANSI terminals don't know WTF a Cmd key is), and learning to live with 256 colors.
-Surprisingly, mouse support is very good.
+It's worth it.

-Even though vim and tmux share a number of concepts, they each have their own terminology key-bindings to manage them.
-Tabs, panes, windows, sessions, buffers... and once you start adding plug-ins, these key-bindings only get more arcane, and sometimes clobber each other.
+vim and tmux share a number of concepts, but frustratingly different terminology: tabs, panes, windows, sessions, buffers... worse, the key-bindings to manage these are very different out of the box.
+This project aims to add some predictability to the key-bindings between vim, tmux, and even some plugins.

+#### Philosophy

 Projects such as [SPF13](https://github.com/spf13/spf13-vim) and [Janus](https://github.com/carlhuda/janus) provide a collection of plugins and mappings for vim that work well together, but (for me anyway) tend to be slow, turn on a glut of unwanted features, and *when* something goes wrong it's not obvious where to look.
 Like many vim users, I started over with just a package manager, then added plugins as I needed them.
-It's a growing list, but at least it means I'm learning them one-by-one, and configuring key-bindings that make sense not just for the plugin but for vim and tmux as a whole.
+It's a growing list, but at least it means I'm learning and configuring them one-by-one.
+It's a great way to learn.

-If you want to do the same, fork this repo, comment out any plugin you don't recognize, and then start coding!
+If you want to do the same, this is for you.

 ### Installation

-Fork this repo to, say, `~/git/holistic-vim-tmux`
-Now back up your existing config:
+Fork this repo to, say, `~/git/holistic-vim-tmux`, and back up your existing config:
 ```
 $ cd ~
 $ mv .vim .vim-